redis/redis/design-documents/REDIS-CLUSTER-2.md

 If an operation is performed against a key hashing to a slot that is not configured to be accepted, the Redis instance will reply with:

-  "-ERR wrong hash slot"
+    -ERR wrong hash slot

-More details on the HASHRING command and sub commands will be showed later in this document.
+More details on the `HASHRING` command and sub commands will be showed later in this document.

 Additionally three other commands are added:

     DUMP key
     RESTORE key <dump data>
     MIGRATE key host port

-DUMP is used to output a very compact binary representation of the data stored at key.
+`DUMP` is used to output a very compact binary representation of the data stored at key.

-RESTORE re-creates a value (storing it at key) starting from the output produced by DUMP.
+`RESTORE` re-creates a value (storing it at key) starting from the output produced by DUMP.

-MIGRATE is like a server-side DUMP+RESTORE command.
+`MIGRATE` is like a server-side DUMP+RESTORE command.
 This atomic command moves one key from the connected instance to another instance, returning the status code of the operation (+OK or an error).

-The protocol described in this draft only uses the MIGRATE command, but this in turn will use RESTORE internally when connecting to another server, and DUMP is provided for symmetry.
+The protocol described in this draft only uses the `MIGRATE` command, but this in turn will use `RESTORE` internally when connecting to another server, and DUMP is provided for symmetry.

 Querying the cluster
 ====================